Srinivasa314/neptune-lang/neptune-book/src/types.md

 # Types
-All values have a type and the type is associated class.
-These are the primitive types.
+All values have a type and the type is associated with a class.
+The primitive types are listed below.
 These classes have many useful methods that can be seen in the documentation section of the book.

 ## Object
 All classes inherit Object.Objects can be directly created using object literals